Skye Camanachd: Skye Camanachd Ladies

-Skye Camanachd Youth
+Youth team

 The Skye Camanachd U17 team of 2011 won the Co-operative MacTavish Juvenile Cup after an emphatic 4-0 victory over Lochaber in a very wet Inverness.
 Jordan Murchison opened the scoring.
 In 2015 the Skye Camanachd U17 team lost the RBS MacTavish Juvenile Cup Final 2-0 to Beauly.

 Skye Camanachd U17 won the 2016 RBS MacTavish Juvenile Cup at the Bught Park, Inverness on Saturday 11 June 2016 beating Fort William 2-1.
 Coached by Davie Pringle the goals came from captain James Pringle and Ross Gordon.
 Skye full centre John Gillies was awarded the Sandy MacKay Medal as man of the match, becoming the third Skye player to win the honour.
 The other previous Skye winners of the Sandy MacKay Medal were Ryan Morrison (2015) and Jordan Murchison (2011).

 Skyes under 14s team won the McMaster Cup final on 18 September 2021.